brentyi/tyro/README.md

 | **[dataclass-cli](https://github.com/malte-soe/dataclass-cli)**                                 | ✓                        |                    |                    |                         |            |                                                          |                        |
 | **[hf_argparser](https://huggingface.co/transformers/_modules/transformers/hf_argparser.html)** | ✓                        |                    |                    |                         | ✓          |                                                          |                        |

-Aside from the raw feature list, `dcargs` also has robust handling of forward references and more generic types, as well as some more philosphical design and usage distinctions.
+Some other distinguishing factors that `dcargs` has put effort into:

+- Robust handling of forward references
+- Support for nested generics
+- Strong typing: we actively avoid relying on strings or dynamic namespace objects (eg `argparse.Namespace`)
-We choose strong typing and abstraction over configurability: we don't expose any argparse implementation details, rely on any dynamic namespace objects (eg `argparse.Namespace`) or string-based keys, and don't offer any way to add argument parsing-specific code or logic to dataclass definitions (these should be separate!).
-In contrast, many of the libraries above rely on field metadata to specify helptext or argument choices, or otherwise focused on inheritance- and decorator-based syntax for defining argument parsing-specific dataclasses.
+- Simplicity + strict abstractions: we're focused on a single function API, and don't leak any argparse implementation details to the user level.
+We also intentionally don't offer any way to add argument parsing-specific logic to dataclass definitions. (in contrast, some of the libaries above rely heavily on dataclass field metadata, or on the more extreme end inheritance+decorators to make parsing-specific dataclasses)

 ### Example usage